tdignan87/QuizMania/README.md

 I chose the font Bubble Gums Sans as the font is upbeat and fun which is what i want the user to experience when playing the game.
 This font is used throughout the whole webpage. <a href="https://fonts.google.com/specimen/Bubblegum+Sans">Click Here!</a> to view on google fonts.

 ##### Icons
-I chose font awesome icons to display QuizMania's social media pages at the footer of the page.
-The colors of the icons blended well with the rest of the content on the page.
+I chose font awesome icons to display the facebook logo page.
+Once QuizMania is set up with a social media account it will then be set up with the correct link.
 #### Colors
-I did a lot of searching online to find similar games and they all use boldish stand out colors.
-I decided to implement this using a mixture of colors below

-* ??
-* ??
-* ??
+The main text is orange with a lighter orange for the buttons.
+Text is a contract between black and white and all colors go well with the overall design of the website.

 #### Styling
 I used bootstrap 4 for styling the responsive design to the page.

-#### Background Image

 #### Wireframes
 I build the wireframes for this project using Balsamiq Mockups 3.
 I started by creating a wireframe on the browser view and then worked my way to create a tablet and phone desing.
-My wireframes can be viewed at ??
+My wireframes can be viewed at the following link.

 ## Features
 * Interactive trivia questions